Reference

 typedef struct roc_sender_encoder roc_sender_encoder

-Sender encoder gets an audio stream from the user, encodes it into network packets, and provides encoded packets back to the user.
+Sender encoder gets an audio stream from the user, encodes it into network packets, and provides encoded packets to the user.

 For detailed description of sender pipeline, see documentation for roc_sender.